SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 ![White et al.](fig/3_white_table_1.jpg)

 Sometimes different null values are used to describe the different reasons why the observation could not be made.
-"NULL", "missing data" and "malfunction", all convey important information, but you are in effect using a single column to capture three different types of information.
+"NULL", "missing data" and "malfunction", all convey important information but you are in effect using a single column to capture three different types of information.
 This is messy, as described on the previous page, and the solution is to include new columns - one for each type of information you need to capture.

 Sometimes unacceptable null values are automatically recorded by the device you use to measure the observation (older devices are especially guilty of not following best practice).
 If the erroneous null values stem from the measuring device, you're left with little choice but to clean the data and replace them with a better null value.
-A tool like [OpenRefine](https://southampton-rsg-training.github.io/openrefine-data-cleaning/), which will be introduced in a later lesson, is perfect for this kind of cleaning.
+A tool like [OpenRefine](https://openrefine.org/), which is introduced in another lesson, is perfect for this kind of cleaning.

 Whatever the reason, it is a problem if unknown or missing data is recorded as -999, 999, or 0.
 Statistical programs do not know that these are intended to represent missing (null) values and, because they are